sciactive/pnotify/README.md

 * `modules.History.showLast(stack)`<br>
   Reopen the last closed notice from a stack that was placed in the history.
 If no stack is provided, it will use the default stack.
 * `modules.History.showAll(stack)`<br>
   Reopen all notices from a stack that were placed in the history.
 If no stack is provided, it will also use the default stack.
-If stack is `true`, it will reopen all notices from every stack.

 > :information_source: In v4, the History module can no longer make a dropdown for you.
 But hey, it's smaller now.